watson-developer-cloud/conversation-connector/channels/facebook/README.md

 **Note:** The manual deployment process is supported only on Linux/UNIX and macOS systems.

-1. Clone or download this GitHub repo to your local file system.
+1. Clone or download this GitHub repository to your local file system.

 1. If you have not done so already, install the following prerequisite software: